ws1994/shanwang.github.io/_pages/about.md

 - We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!
 [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

+- **September 2024** I will serve as a TPC member for The 26th ACM/IFIP Middleware Conference 2025!

 - **September 2024** I will serve as a Guest Editor for special issue "[Secure Data Privacy and Encryption in Digital Networks](https://www.mdpi.com/journal/electronics/special_issues/8K87O1YV29)", MDPI Electronics (ISSN 2079-9292), JCR-Q2, IF 2.6!

 - **August 2024** I will serve as a TPC member for IEEE International Conference on Mobility, Sensing and Networking (MSN) 2024, Track of Security, Privacy, Trust and Blockchain!